American Anti-Slavery Society

+The American Anti-Slavery Society (AASS) was an abolitionist society in the United States.
+AASS formed in 1833 in response to the nullification crisis and the failures of existing anti-slavery organizations, such as the American Colonization Society.
+AASS formally dissolved in 1870.

-The American Anti-Slavery Society (AASS; 1833–1870) was an abolitionist society founded by William Lloyd Garrison and Arthur Tappan.
-Frederick Douglass, an escaped slave, had become a prominent abolitionist and was a key leader of this society, who often spoke at its meetings.
+AASS was founded by William Lloyd Garrison and Arthur Tappan.
+Frederick Douglass, an escaped slave, had become a prominent abolitionist and was a key leader in AASS, who often spoke at its meetings.
 William Wells Brown, also a freedman, also often spoke at meetings.
-By 1838, the society had 1,350 local chapters with around 250,000 members.
+By 1838, AASS had 1,346 local chapters.
+In 1840, AASS claimed about 200,000 members.